 Forgiveness takes time but you will get there eventually.
 You can reach the other side of your separation – the side where your new life awaits.
 You will reach there once you have forgiven yourself, your partner, and who you were together as a couple.
 Acknowledge the distress and pain you both had to go through, but also remember the moments you worked as a team, and forgive.
 There is no winner or loser in a divorce, this is just a part of your experience in life.

-There might be innumerable hiccups while separating, but do not lose your calm and grace.
-There is no way that you can avoid the pain, but take this as an opportunity to start over and move ahead with your life.
+There might be innumerable hiccups during separation, but do not lose your calm and grace.
+Of course, there is no way that you can avoid the pain, but take this as an opportunity to start over and move ahead with your life.